dauducmanh1812/wedding/README.md

 1. A guest fills out the form on the website and clicks "GỬI LỜI NHẮN".
 2. The React app sends the form data to the backend API endpoint (`/api/submit-wish`).
-3. The Express server (`server.js`) receives the data.
-4. The server reads the existing `src/wishes.json` file, adds the new message to the list, and saves the file.
-5. All submitted wishes can be found in the **`src/wishes.json`** file.

 ## 📜 Available Scripts